Doc Antle: Personal life

 Antle is a vegetarian.
 He married his first wife, Betsy "Brami" Rodgers around the time they both attended a one month yoga retreat at Yogaville while teenagers.
-Rodgers and Antle have one child, a daughter named Devi.
+Rodgers and Antle have one child.
 Two of Antle's former partners have stated that he practiced polygamy and had initiated relationships with them while they were 14-year-old members of the Yogaville community.
-Antle had a long term relationship with Sumati Steinberg, and they have one child, a daughter named Tilakam.
+Antle had a long term relationship with Sumati Steinberg, and they have one child.
 Rodgers, Antle's first wife, has claimed that he established the polygamous relationships without her consent.
 Antle's second marriage was to Radha Hirsch.
-Antle and his third wife, Dawn Thurston, had two children, Kody and Tawny, prior to Thurston's death in a car accident at age 29.
+Antle and his third wife, Dawn Thurston, had two children, prior to Thurston's death in a car accident at age 29.

 Several of Antle's children have worked with him at the Myrtle Beach Safari.
 Antle's daughters Tawny and Tilakam have both been criminally charged for animal cruelty and violations of the Endangered Species Act.